Large ecosystems in transition: bifurcations and mass extinction: Acknowledgments

+The authors are grateful to the anonymous reviewers and the guest editor for interesting remarks and comments, which significantly improved the paper.
+We are thankful to Prof. M. L. Zeeman (Bowdoin College) for very helpful comments on the systems we study here.
+We also express our gratitude to Prof. V. Kozlov (Linkoping University) for his help.

-This research was supported by the Government of the Russian Federation through mega-grant 074-U01, President's grant MK-128.2014.1, and RFBR grants 13-01-90701 and 14-01-31053.
-We gratefully acknowledge support from the Division of Mathematical Sciences and the Division of Polar Programs at the U.S. National Science Foundation (NSF) through Grants DMS-0940249 and DMS-1413454.
+This study was funded by RFBR, through research projects No.16-34-00733 mol\_a and No.16-31-60070 mol\_a\_dk.
+We gratefully acknowledge support from the Government of the Russian Federation through mega-grant 074-U01, as well as from the Division of Mathematical Sciences and the Division of Polar Programs at the U.S. National Science Foundation (NSF) through Grants DMS-0940249 and DMS-1413454.
 We are also grateful for support from the Office of Naval Research (ONR) through Grant N00014-13-10291.
 Finally, we would like to thank the NSF Math Climate Research Network (MCRN) as well for their support of this work.